mvolkmann/blog/src/nushell.md

 The `startup` setting specifies a list of commands to run each time a new Nushell session is started.
-Typically the commands define aliases and custom commands.
+Typically the commands define aliases and custom commands (using `def`).
 For example:

 ```toml